fjaderboll/elsie-assistant/README.md

 ```

 ## Run
-The first time you run it, make sure to have a Internet connection.
+The first time you run it, make sure to have an Internet connection.

 ```shell
 # start ollama server